forcedotcom/lwc-playground-export/README.md

 $ sfdx plugin:install playground-export
 ```

-To export a project to a folder run:
+To export a project to a folder run the following.
+The <ID> value is found in the url: `https://developer.salesforce.com/docs/component-library/tools/playground/<ID>/1/edit`

 ```
 $ sfdx playground:export -i <ID> --name myproj